Erruar/Saku-Overclock/README.md

 [![Product Name Screen Shot][product-screenshot]](https://github.com/Erruar/Saku-Overclock/blob/master/Images/main.png)

-There are many great README templates available on GitHub; however, I didn't find one that really suited my needs so I created this enhanced one.
-I want to create a README template so amazing that it'll be the last one you ever need -- I think this is it.

-Here's why:
-* Your time should be focused on creating something amazing.
-A project that solves a problem and helps others
-* You shouldn't be doing the same tasks over and over like creating a README from scratch
-* You should implement DRY principles to the rest of your life :smile:

-Of course, no one template will serve all projects since your needs may be different.
+This program is designed to overclock Ryzen mobile processors on laptops.
+Initially, the program was created due to the frequent occurrence of 0.4 GHz processor freq.
+I came across a group of such people on the Internet, as a result of which I developed this program.

+What the program can do:
+* Control TDP, VRM current and on Picasso and up - Freq of CPU subsistems and iGPU freq
+* Get total info about TDP, VRM, Timings
+* Cooler tuning, custom cooler spin rate
+* EXPERIMENTAL can stop BD Prochot for time, just found value for your CPU
+* Helps to play at high FPS :smile:

+Of course, you can copy my program in your projects!
 So I'll be adding more in the near future.
-You may also suggest changes by forking this repo and creating a pull request or opening an issue.
-Thanks to all the people have contributed to expanding this template!
+Thanks for using it!

-Use the `BLANK_README.md` to get started.
+Use the `README.md` to get started.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>